 Mulesing is likely the most widely protested aspect of wool production and, while it is certainly one of the most pronounced travesties of the industry, let us not forget that we cannot reduce the gross immorality and injustice of a thoroughly corrupt institution to only its most heinous acts.
 If we were to reform the industry by outlawing mulesing, we would still be left with a corrupt industry that subsists on the commodification of sentient animals.
 In other words, mulesing is a symptom of a larger problem: consigning a sentient being to the status of an item of property, so that he or she may be used in whatever manner benefits the owner.
 This cultural paradigm produces the very social conditions that make mulesing and other extreme rights violations possible.

 Wool is widely used in textile production.
 Even in some cases where wool is not the primary fiber, you are likely to find it in clothes, bedding, and even carpets and mattresses in some parts of the world such as New Zealand and other countries where wool production is prevalent.
 If you knit or crochet, wool is very frequently used in yarn.
-Alternative fabrics are widely available and include cotton, cotton flannel, polyester fleece, synthetic shearling, soft acrylic and faux fur.*
+Alternative fabrics are widely available and include hemp or bamboo yarn, organic cotton, polyester fleece, synthetic shearling, soft acrylic and faux fur.*

 Note: Sheep are not the only animals used for their wool.
 Cashmere is derived from goats, and Angora from rabbits.
 Alpaca wool is also increasing in popularity.
 If you do not want to contribute to the abusive industry of wool production, check clothing tags for any of these terms before buying.